doctorfree/Asciiville/README.md

 Ascii Artist, Doctorwhen.
 These galleries can be viewed by opening `asciiville` in interactive menu mode (execute `asciiville` with no arguments or the `-i` argument).
-From the main Asciiville menu select *Ascii Art Slideshows* then select an Ascii Art slideshow to view from the list of slideshows available in the Asciiville Art menu.
+From the main Asciiville menu select *Ascii Art* then select an Ascii Art slideshow to view from the list of slideshows available in the Asciiville Art menu.

 Additional ASCII Art galleries can be added to the Asciiville Art menu